 Use of the data

-A link to the Index of Services methodology can be found at:
+The Index of Services methodology can be found on the ONS website.

 Composition of the data